linshumeng/OMLT_ML/doc/onnx.md

 - required arguments: model, ('variable_name', data_type)

-- problem: cannot save 'linear_tree' argument
+- problem: onnx cannot save 'linear_tree', 'leaf_const', 'leaf_coeff' arguments, but only 'leaf_value', so it is hard to reproduce the tree structure

-- solution: save LightGBM model in txt and load it use the default loader in LightGBM
+- solution: we save LightGBM model in txt and load it use the default loader in LightGBM, or we can write a parser in omlt to do so